Joint Base Pearl Harbor-Hickam goes on lockdown over ‘security’ incident

 "All hands are directed to shelter in place north of South Avenue and west of North Avenue.
 At this time all gates to the installation have been secured.
 All vehicles should limit their travel on the roadways, and yield to responding emergency vehicles."

-The base later tweeted that its gates "have been secured" and it will provide additional details when they become available.
+The base tweeted that its gates "have been secured" and it will provide additional details when they become available.

+Later Tuesday afternoon, the base requested all personnel at Joint Base Harbor-Hickam to "take appropriate actions to continue to shelter in place."

 CLICK HERE TO GET THE FOX NEWS APP